AriFordsham/GHCWiki/view-patterns.md

 The representation of `Typ` is held abstract, permitting implementations to use a fancy representation (e.g., hash-consing to managage sharing).

-In current Haskell, using this signature a little inconvenient:
+In current Haskell, using this signature is a little inconvenient:

 ```wiki
    size :: Typ -> Integer